8:35 am-3:40 pm

 Teaches self-empowerment and conflict-resolution skills that are useful at school and home.

 Each spring, students accept the challenge of fitness walking during lunch recess.
 Every year their combined mileage grows with over 12,000 miles walked this year.
 More than 30 students walked 35 miles or more.

 Parents are our partners

 Parents work with staff to provide leadership support and goal-setting.
 The focus is on moving students toward state benchmarks.

 Provides fun, culture and support for the school.
 The PTP sponsors our carnival, field day, Jog-A-Thon and hosts our open house to celebrate the new school year and provides maintenance for the school's fitness-learning trail.
 Parents also purchase needed equipment, learning materials, and technology for the school.
 The group meets on alternating months, September through May.
-The past several years, the PTP has sponsored the Parent Volunteer Art Program which offers two to four weeks of art instruction annually.
-Students study the works of significant artists and art periods, learns drawing, coloring, ceramics and other skills.
+The PTP sponsors many enrichment programs such as Adventures in Art (see above link).

 More than 120 trained volunteers provide classroom assistance, and help with special events and long-term projects.